 Pai Ti Kong festival celebrations include setting offering fires ablaze in honor of the God of Heaven.
 These offering fires consist of large piles of folded pieces of gold paper known as kim cua.
 As a symbolic gesture of thanks to the Jade Emperor, the kim cua are first tied to stalks of sugar cane where they hang in tribute.
 Then on the night of the festival they are taken down and placed in large piles to be set ablaze.

-Additionally, sugarcane is highly symbolic during the festival because it served as the hiding place for the Hokkiens during the invasion.
-Furthermore, the Hokkien word for sugarcane is a homonym for thank you in Hokkien dialect.
+Furthermore, sugarcane is highly symbolic during the festival because it served as the hiding place for the Hokkiens during the invasion.
+Additionally, the Hokkien word for sugarcane is a homonym for thank you in Hokkien dialect.
 After the kim cua is set ablaze, then 2 stalks of sugarcane are also added to the fire.

 Giant sticks of incense also burn throughout the night in honor of the Hokkien God of Heaven’s birthday.
 Additionally, gratuitous fireworks displays were going off all night long.

 The Chew Jetty is open to visitors throughout the celebration.
 Therefore, the shops are also open offering ice cream and souvenirs.
-Additionally, the end of the jetty is a good place to find a bit of peace and quiet during the celebrations.
+Additionally, the end of the jetty is a good place to find a bit of peace and quiet during the best Penang festivals.
 The night view of Penang harbor is very serene during CNY.